coderaiser/putout/README.md

 ### Processors

-With help of [processors](https://github.com/coderaiser/putout/blob/master/packages/engine-processor) `putout` can be extended to read any file format and parse `JavaScript` from there.
+With help of [processors](https://github.com/coderaiser/putout/blob/master/packages/engine-processor) 🐊`Putout` can be extended to read any file format and parse `JavaScript` from there.

 Here is a list of built-int processors: